giuthas-speech-research-tools/cast/README.md

 CAST *does* do the writing and boundary creation for you.
 No need to go back and correct typos in the transcription -- at least on the phonological level -- and a good deal less carpal tunnel strain because of reduced number of mouse clicks.
 And a significantly more relaxed feel about the segmentation process in general.

 ## Roadmap to 1.0

-CAST is going to be re-organised a bit in the very near future (during September 2023 if nothing weird happens).
+CAST is going to be re-organised a bit in the very near future (during autumn of 2024 if nothing weird happens).
 Version 1.0 will include:

 - Four commandline commands:
   - `add` which add Tiers to TextGrids up to the specified level (see below).
-    `add` will also generete the TextGrids if they do not already exist.
+    `add` will also generate the TextGrids if they do not already exist.
     - The Tier levels will be L0=[File], L1=[Utterance], L2=Word, L3=Phonemes,
       L4=Phones.
 Levels whose names are in brackets can be turned off as a configuration option.
 All preceding levels (that haven't been turned off)